GouldGroup/aidd-workshops/Readme.md

 `git clone https://github.com/GouldGroup/aidd-workshops.git`

+you should then have a new directory called `aidd-worshops`, navigate to this directory by typing:

+`cd aidd-workshops`

 Before each workshop session, this repository will be updated with the new workshop content.
 To update your local copy of the repository, open a terminal in the current directory (command prompt/powershell on windows) and type:

 `git pull`